Time: 15:45 - 17:15

 What will we cover?

-- Level 2 course repertoire is at an approximate grade 2 standard by this term and the choice of repertoire will be discussed at the first meeting
+- Level 2 course repertoire works towards an approximate grade 2 standard and the choice of repertoire will be discussed at the first meeting.

 - Technical problems, style and performance skills will be discussed